 We know how valuable each day at school is, so we want all of our pupils to be happy, safe and to access an exciting, broad curriculum.
 Some of our most recent developments include our Post 16 pupils running a school café, our Enrichment Curriculum offer and investment in Intensive Interaction and Rebound Therapy training for staff.
 We aim to extend opportunities outside of school in sport, the arts and work related learning, for those students that it is appropriate for.
 So far this year, we have established our new Student Council and our Primary Parliament group as well as linking with local mainstream schools for the Garcia Arts project.

 We have a stunning new building that we moved into in 2011.
 We pride ourselves in the facilities that include specialist sensory areas, a dance studio, art studio, Science LAB_13 and training kitchen.
 We also have a PE hall and a Multi Interactive Learning Enrichment (The MILE).

 We aim to work closely with families; you are welcome to come into school at any time to discuss any issues.
 You know your child best and we believe that working together is the best way.
 Home school diaries, home visits and social events are all part of this partnership.

-In March 2013 we had our fourth, consecutive Outstanding Ofsted inspection which highly commended the work that we do.
+In November 2017 we had our fifth, consecutive Outstanding Ofsted inspection which highly commended the work that we do.
 If there is anything else you need to know then please contact us.
 We love our school and we hope that you will too!

 Cheryl Steele - Acting Headteacher